Modern Foreign Languages

 At Stanton, we believe learning a foreign language is a necessary part of being a member of a multi-cultural society and provides an opening to other cultures.
 A high-quality languages education will foster children's curiosity and deepen their understanding of the world.
 The teaching at Stanton enables children to express their ideas and thoughts in another language and gives them the opportunities to understand and respond to its speakers, both in speech and in writing.
 It should also provide opportunities for them to communicate for practical purposes, learning new ways of thinking.
 The teaching of a language should provide the foundation for learning further languages, equipping children to study and work in other countries.
 We believe that another benefit for teaching a language is that it helps to children to understand their own language and reinforce rules of both their native language and the language they are learning.
 It can help to reinforce grammatical terms in order for them to advance in both English and the Modern Foreign Language.

-Here our children have weekly lessons in French throughout Key Stage 2 using a wide variety of resources to facilitate this.
+Our French lessons are blocked across Key Stage 2 when key vocabulary and grammar, both written and oral, are introudced to the childrne in context.
+We use a wide variety of resources to facilitate this.
 We strive to embed the skills of listening, speaking, reading and writing necessary to enable children to use and apply their French learning in a variety of contexts and lay the foundations for future language learning.
-Our MFL curriculum is designed to progressively develop children skills in languages, through regular taught lessons.
+Because of this, we revisit taught vocabulary on a daily basis to ensure this is embedded into the children's long term memory an din turn frees up their working memeory when learning new content.
+Our MFL curriculum is designed to progressively develop children skills in languages.
 Children progressively acquire, use and apply a growing bank of vocabulary organised around topics.
 This can also help with developing new words in the children’s first language.
 In order to develop language further we also have a range of French books available in the library for children.
 As a school will also plan links to develop their awareness of cultural differences in other countries.
 In particular, we focus on the language we are learning and focus on their lifestyles and celebrations.
 As well as this the children will also have a knowledge of French speaking cultures.
 As well as this it is important that the children have an understanding of the language they are studying and time is taken to have understanding of the structure of the language and how the language differs from their first spoken language.
 We allow the children to link their learning to a number of other subjects and contexts for example in music by singing a range of French songs, using French money and comparing grammar rules to English.